multipath-tcp/mptcp.dev/faq.md

 <details markdown="block">
 <summary>MPTCP is supported in the official Linux kernel starting with version
 5.6.
 Any applications can <a href="implementation.html">easily use it</a>.
 The
-adoption of MPTCP extends beyond to various platforms including macOS.
+adoption of MPTCP extends beyond to various platforms including macOS, load balancers, and eventually FreeBSD and Windows.
 But... </summary>

 The use of MPTCP on macOS differs from Linux:
 - Its usage is limited to the client side, to establish new MPTCP connections